 Former Shrewsbury Town man Ian Woan tests positive for coronavirus

-The positive test was confirmed by Premier League side Burnley, where the 52-year-old has been assistant manager under Sean Dyche since 2012.
+The positive test was confirmed by Burnley, where the 52-year-old has been assistant manager under Sean Dyche since 2012.

 Most Read